Eilean a' Cheò (ward)

 Eilean a' Cheò is one of the twenty-one wards used to elect members of the Highland Council.
 It includes the islands of Skye and Raasay.
 It elects four Councillors.

-It is the only Highland Council ward with an official name in the Scottish Gaelic language.
-Eilean a' Cheò is a name for the Isle of Skye, meaning the Island of Mist.
+It is the only Highland Council ward whose official name is in the Scottish Gaelic language.
+Eilean a' Cheò /gd/ is the name for Skye, meaning 'Island of the Mist'.